theNewDynamic/aba-icc/_posts/2012-10-12-the-international-criminal-court-at-10.md

 — Mr. Harold Kowe, State Department Legal Advisor, quoted by moderator

 > “I think we have to think about the U.S. - ICC relationship as larger than the United States government and the ICC.”
-— Mr. Kip Hale
+— Mr. Kip Hale, Senior Counsel of the ABA Center for Human Rights

 > “If you take the long view you are looking at the prevention of armed conflicts and atrocities that ultimately do involve American treasure and blood.”
-— Mr. David Scheffer
+— Mr. David Scheffer, Northwestern University School of Law

 > “The common sense of mankind demands that law shall not stop with the punishment of petty crimes by little people, it must also reach men of who possess themselves of great power and make deliberate and concerted use of it, to set in motion evils which leave no home in the world untouched.”
 — Justice Jackson, quoted by Ambassador Rapp

-> “Civilization can no longer tolerate the commission of crimes against humanity” — Mr. Whitney R. Harris
+> “Civilization can no longer tolerate the commission of crimes against humanity” — Mr. Whitney R. Harris, World Law Institute

 > “We must never forget that the record on which we judge these defendants today is the record on which history will judge us tomorrow”
 — Justice Jackson, quoted by Ambassador Rapp